fiotran/DailySchedule/introduction-to-angular/view-plan/some-title-here.md

 # Reset Daily Schedule and Activities list

-> Lets practice sending a reload message back to the parent to get a new activities list
+> Let's practise sending a reload message back to the parent to get a new activities list.

 In this section, we will emit a message to the parent to clear/reset the daily schedule list